eHealth Research, Theory and Development

 Including case studies, a glossary of key terms, and end of chapter summaries, this ground-breaking book provides a holistic overview of one of the most important recent developments in healthcare.
 It will be essential reading for students, researchers and professionals across the fields of health psychology, public health and design technology.

-Books are available via the publisher.
 Do you consider the book for course adoption?
-Digital inspection copies are available upon request.
+Digital inspection copies are available upon request at the publisher.